argoproj/argo-cd/docs/roadmap.md

 The application details page is not suitable to visualize applications that include a large number of resources (hundreds of resources).
 The page has to be reworked to improve user experience.

-### Supportability
+### Serviceability

-To make Argo CD successful we need to build tools that enable Argo CD operators to handle scalability and performance issues without asking the Argo CD team for help.
+To make Argo CD successful we need to build tools that enable Argo CD administrators to handle scalability and performance issues in a self-service model.

 That includes more metrics, out of the box alerts and a cluster management user interface.

 ### GitOps Engine Enhancements